Zedyas/zen-forge/README.md

 - Excel formulas and formatting
 - Sort, AutoSum, and find and replace
+- Print, and export as PDF
-- Opens and saves Excel and CSV files.
+- Opens and saves Excel, CSV and TSV files, and opens Numbers, OpenDocument and older Excel files (saved as `.xlsx`).
 If a file has something Ledger can't keep, such as macros, Ledger tells you when it opens and saves a copy instead of overwriting the original.

 ### Hanko